ibm-s390-linux/s390-tools/rust/pvsecret/README.md

 - **add**
 <ul>
-Perform an add-secret request (s390x only)
+Submit an add-secret request to the Ultravisor (s390x only)
 </ul>

 - **lock**